tinalexander/tinalexander.github.io/notes/2024/10-october.md

 >
 > In the meanwhile we have a huge effort every day and we're doing it right now with regard to basic normal.
 >
-> Who would thought we wouldn't have enough normal saline and Ringer's lactate for the country?
+> Who would have thought we wouldn't have enough normal saline and Ringer's lactate for the country?
 >
 > They were already in shortage.
 And now this plant went down in Asheville, due the hurricane.
 >